Personal Small Business Corporate & Institutional About Us

 Loan Administration (1 month): Analysts will work with loan systems, databases and web-based systems/services to accurately maintain and report loan closing data, including taxes, insurance and repayments while following internal policies and procedures.
 Analysts will also learn how loan documents are prepared and negotiated, participate in loan closing calls with the Relationship Team and ensure the accurate and efficient funding of a loan from inception to final repayment.

-Pre-Screen (9 months): Analysts will spend the initial three months in Pittsburgh and six months in placement market prior to program graduation.
+Production Underwriting (10 months): Analysts will spend the initial four months in Pittsburgh and final six months in placement market prior to program graduation.
 Analysts will help with the initial sizing of deals to create a pre-screen memo and presentation and assist with client meetings and follow-ups and prepare the appropriate documentation for closing deals, including term sheets.
 Analysts will also work with outside legal counsel and senior bankers to help review and negotiate loan documents.

 As a rotational Real Estate Banking analyst, job responsibilities will vary depending on the rotation.
 Analysts will work directly with the Relationship Team and senior management to support daily operations related to underwriting (portfolio administration, periodic reviews, loan offerings, loan documentation and fulfillment, prescreen) and sales functions (pre-call planning, client research, pitch books, relationship reviews, and follow-up).